Questions and Answers about Concessions

 How much revenue is generated by concessions?

-In fiscal year 2012-13, concession sales at state parks exceeded $115 million and resulted in over $18 million in rent paid to the Department.
+In fiscal year 2014-15, concession sales at state parks exceeded $140 million and resulted in over $20 million in compensation to the Department in rent and/or facility improvements.

 Where do concession rents go?